gustaveroussy/sopa/docs/cli.md

 * `--average-intensities / --no-average-intensities`: Whether to average the channel intensities inside each cell  [default: no-average-intensities]
 * `--min-transcripts INTEGER`: Cells with less transcript than this integer will be filtered  [default: 0]
 * `--min-intensity-ratio FLOAT`: Cells whose mean channel intensity is less than `min_intensity_ratio * quantile_90` will be filtered  [default: 0]
+* `--image-key TEXT`: Optional image key of the SpatialData object.
+By default, considers the only one image.
+It can be useful if another image is added later on
 * `--help`: Show this message and exit.

 ### `sopa annotate`